correlation-one/C1GamesStarterKit/docs/C1_CLI_COMMANDS.md

 Fork the provided `starter-algo` to create a modifiable base of your own.
-You will likely want to give your algos descriptive names but for this example we will create an algo called `renamed-algo`.
+You will likely want to give your algos descriptive names but for this example we will create an algo called `my-algo`.

-    $ scripts/fork_algo.sh algos/starter-algo algos/renamed-algo
+    $ scripts/fork_algo.sh algos/starter-algo algos/my-algo

-Modify the files in `algos/renamed-algo/` to create your own strategy.
+Modify the files in `algos/my-algo/` to create your own strategy.

 #### Running matches locally between algos